William C. Conner

 William Curtis Conner (March 27, 1920 – July 9, 2009) was a United States district judge of the United States District Court for the Southern District of New York.
-His rulings during his 35 years of service covered a broad range of issues, including the First Amendment, property rights to images of the Marx Brothers after their death and songwriter royalties.
+His rulings during his 35 years of service covered a broad range of issues, including the First Amendment, property rights to images of the Marx Brothers after their death, and songwriter royalties.

 Education and career

-Conner was born in Wichita Falls, Texas, and attended the University of Texas at Austin, graduating with a Bachelor of Business Administration in 1941.
+Conner was born in Wichita Falls, Texas, and attended the University of Texas at Austin, graduating with a Bachelor of Business Administration degree in 1941.
 He received his Bachelor of Laws from the University of Texas School of Law in 1942.
 During World War II, Conner served on a number of aircraft carriers in the United States Navy Reserve in the Pacific Theater of Operations.
-After his military service, he joined a New York City, New York law firm with a focus on patent law.
+After his military service, he joined a New York City law firm with a focus on patent law.
 He was later named president of what became the New York Intellectual Property Law Association.

 Federal judicial service

 Conner was nominated by President Richard Nixon on November 9, 1973, to a seat on the United States District Court for the Southern District of New York vacated by Judge Edmund Louis Palmieri.
-The nomination was made on the recommendation of United States Senate James L. Buckley of New York, who felt strongly that the court needed someone who had practical experience in patent and intellectual property law.
-He was confirmed by the United States Senate on December 13, 1973, and received his commission on December 19, 1973.
+The nomination was made on the recommendation of Senator James L. Buckley of New York, who felt strongly that the court needed someone who had practical experience in patent and intellectual property law.
+Conner was confirmed by the Senate on December 13, 1973, and received his commission on December 19, 1973.
 He assumed senior status on March 31, 1987, and relocated his chambers to the Southern District courthouse in White Plains, New York in 1995 to be closer to his home.
 His service terminated on July 9, 2009, due to his death in Bronxville, New York.